Is Refacing the Right Option For My Kitchen?

-Like any kitchen project, the price of refacing depends on several factors, such as the size of your kitchen, the doors you choose and any upgrades you choose to add to your project such as new drawer boxes, a new island or cabinet organizers.
+Like any kitchen project, the price of refacing depends on several factors, such as the size of your kitchen, the doors you choose, and any upgrades you choose to add to your projects such as new drawer boxes, a new island or cabinet organizers.

 Custom cabinets usually come in around twice the cost of a refacing project and if someone tells you otherwise, think about the quality of the products and services you may be receiving from them as well as what all that price includes.
 Does it include the installation / labor?
 Taxes?
 New countertops that are now required?
 What about drywall repairs?
 Disconnecting and hooking up of appliances?
 Is there a warranty included?
 Where were the cabinets made?
 What does the quality look like?

 You may be surprised to learn that the kitchens in this video were refaced.